subatomicdev/binance-futures-cpp/README.md

 - Added optional symbol arg to ```monitorMarkPrice()``` to monitor one symbol rather than all

 **3rd April 2021**
-- Fixed bug causing no websockets to stop responding when a ping was received
+- Fixed bug causing websockets to stop responding when a ping was received

 ---